 BLE Connection Phase

 Once a Scanner (Ex: Device X) has collected sufficient information about a connectable Advertiser of interest, it initiate a BLE connection process.
 The Scanner will be the Master(Link Layer Master) of the connection and the Advertiser will be the Slave of the connection ( Link Layer Slave).
-The Master will negotiate the following parameters related to the BLE connection:
+The Slave can negotiate the following parameters related to the BLE connection with the Master:

 - Frequency hopping scheme: This is intended to reduce interference of neighboring 2.4GHz based devices ( Like other Bluetooth-enabled devices, or even WiFi devices), the scheme determines which channel should be used next for the next connection event (among the 37 data channels) .